IBM-Blockchain-Archive/marbles/docs/tutorial_start_here.md

 You will need to do this step even if you plan on hosting marbles in Bluemix.

 - Open a command prompt/terminal and browse to your desired working directory
-- Run the following commands:
+- Run the following command:

 ```
 git clone -b v3.0 http://gopkg.in/ibm-blockchain/marbles.v3